 We don’t hear about mental health in business because finance and management are supposed to be sciences.
 Of course, that’s ridiculous.
-If you’re an entrepreneur or you’re heading into the corporate world then mental health is something you might like to think about, both yours and that of the people you’ll be dealing with.
+If you’re an entrepreneur or you’re heading into the corporate world, then mental health is something you might like to think about, both yours and that of the people you’ll be dealing with.

 Illness or Opportunity

 I’ve always wondered why people behave badly.
-I still wonder, but now that I have clients who are explaining it to me I’m finally learning.
+I still wonder, but now that I have clients who are explaining it to me, I’m finally learning.
 You’ll never get an honest explanation from family, friends, or colleagues.
 No one truly reveals themselves in a relationship that they’re trying to manage.
 To do so is worse than texting while driving.
 It’s more like flipping out while driving.
 Full revelation entails chaos, contradiction, vulnerability, and fear.
-Don’t engage in full revelation while operating machinery and you generally won’t if you’re trying to hold your ego together.
+Don’t engage in full revelation while operating machinery, and you generally won’t—if you’re trying to hold your ego together.

-The Steve Jobs School of Management, which doesn’t really exist but might as well, teaches striking fear into others is a time-tested form of control.
+The Steve Jobs School of Management, which doesn’t really exist but might as well, that teaches striking fear into others, is a time-tested form of control.
 Bombast and belligerence is mostly for effect.
 While authentically frightening, these people are able to turn it on and off at will.
 But beneath their aggression is a reservoir of anger, fear, and guilt that lies at the core of their personality.
 To be rewarded for employing these emotions reinforces a destructive addiction.

 In a 2014 article titled “The Psychology of Entrepreneurship,” Michael Frese and Michael Gielnik refer to what’s called “entrepreneurial alertness.”
 This entrepreneurial orientation is characterized by autonomy, innovativeness, risk-taking, competitive aggressiveness, and proactivity.
 They explore whether these skills are innate, emotional, or analytical.

 I’ve come to psychology late in life because I never liked it as an academic field.
 Now that I’ve stepped into that stream I feel it’s gone over my waders and I don’t find most of these academic discussions to be useful.
-What I find useful is my experience with people and projects, in particular, invention in science and ideas surrounding the Agile approach to software development.
+What I find useful is my experience with people and projects—in particular, invention in science and ideas surrounding the Agile approach to software development.